ember-cli-deploy/ember-cli-deploy-manifest/README.md

 ### fileIgnorePattern

 Files matching this pattern will _not_ be included in the manifest even if they match filePattern.
-And thus will be allways deployed.

 _Default:_ `null`